Wonkasoft/wonkasoft-event-maps/README.txt

 == Description ==

 Wonkasoft Event Maps is a WordPress plugin that can allow for event locations to quickly be synced with and placed upon a google map.
+This plugin currently only works with Eventbrite plugin.

 == Installation ==